 There should be no gap between the top of your goggles and the helmet.
 Make sure the helmet fits snugly to the top of the goggles, but not so low that it hinders vision or pushes down the goggles.

 The helmet should be positioned low enough in the front to protect your forehead.
 It should sit level with its front edge no more than 1" above the eyebrows.
 Finally, check to make sure there are no gaps between your head and the helmet lining.

 Note: A few models use sizing pads to fine-tune the helmet's fit.

-The chinstrap needs to fit back against the throat so it will not come off when it is impacted.
+Chinstrap/buckle: The chinstrap needs to fit back against the throat to reduce the chance it will come off when it is impacted.
 The strap should fit snugly but loose enough for you to be able to chew food without feeling choked or pinched.
 Always fasten the strap before riding.

-ASTM F2040 is the most common snow helmet certification.
+ASTM F2040: This is the most common snow helmet certification.
 This U.S.-based standard covers nonmotorized recreational snow sports including skiing and snowboarding.
 All snow helmets sold at REI meet this certification.
 Look for the ASTM sticker on the inside of the helmet to ensure its certification.

-CE EN1077 is a European certification for alpine skiing and snowboarding helmets.
+CE EN1077: This is a European certification for alpine skiing and snowboarding helmets.
 Some helmets are certified to both ASTM and CE EN standards, though one could conceivably meet the CE EN standard but not the ASTM standard.
 Currently, a few snow helmets sold at REI have both endorsements.